ninstar/Rich-Presence-U/README.md

 <img src="./.github/user_interface.png" alt="User interface" width="100%">

-> **Note**
+> [!Note]
-> Automatic activity setup is not supported at the moment.
+> Automatic activity setup is NOT supported at the moment.
+Partial or full support may be added in a future major release, implementation will vary from platform to platform.

-> For Nintendo Switch games, [nxapi](https://github.com/samuelthomas2774/nxapi) is an alternative that provides automatic activity setup.
-I'm not willing to add anything similar to it due to the nature of the implementation.

-<p align="center">You can support my work by purchasing this application via itch.io ♥</p>
+<p align="center">You can support my work by purchasing this application:</p>
 <p align="center"><a href="https://ninstars.itch.io/rpc"><img src="https://static.itch.io/images/badge-color.svg?sanitize=true" alt="AVAILABLE ON itch.io" width="40%"></a></p>

 # Localize

 If you are interested in contributing by translating the project into other languages, you can use the [english.csv][locale_template] as a template.

+> [!Important]
 > Cells are separated by commas ``,`` and delimited by double quotation marks ``"``.

 - Other translations: [/source/locales][locales]